 Where AI founders consistently misread the seven-surface stack

 The misreads cluster into five patterns across the FORKOFF audits.
-First, founders treat the surfaces as a parallel checklist and try to ship all seven in month one.
+First, founders treat the surfaces as a parallel checklist and attempt to ship all seven in month one.
 The seven-surface stack is sequential by design and a parallel run produces seven half-built surfaces that never compound.
 Second, founders confuse the SaaS playbook for the AI playbook on surface five (Product Hunt) and treat it as a single one-shot launch rather than a ladder of three to five launches per year.
 The single-shot pattern is recognizable from the SaaS era and it leaks 70% of the available distribution every quarter the founder runs it that way.

 Third, founders ship the cookbook (surface two) as a launch artifact and walk away.
 Cookbooks decay without weekly updates because the GitHub algorithm rewards recent commits and the answer engines reward fresh notebooks.
 Fourth, founders run developer podcasts (surface six) in marketing-team voice and produce episodes the audience cannot tell apart from a paid placement.
 The trust transfer collapses to zero in this mode and the founder concludes the channel does not work.
-Fifth, founders skip founder-voice X because it feels uncomfortable and try to substitute LinkedIn or Substack.
+Fifth, founders skip founder-voice X because it feels uncomfortable and attempt to substitute LinkedIn or Substack.
 Both can complement X but neither replaces it for builder-buyer reach in 2026.

 The adjacency matters too.
 The 7-surface AI startup marketing stack compounds when paired with a tightened founder funnel (covered in the founder funnel strategy), with a Reddit acquisition layer for the technical-builder cohort (the Reddit stack for AI startups), and with the founder-led content discipline that AI cannot fake (founder-led content marketing for AI).
 The hub for the broader category is FORKOFF Founder Growth and the solo operator entry-point for first clients is the 5-Client Sprint.